PurpleStripedUnicorn/WebbleDash/.github/ISSUE_TEMPLATE/bug_report_template.md

+---
+name: Bug report
+about: Report a bug in the script or styling

+---

 _Please report the found bug in the following steps:_

 1. First, describe if the bug has to do with __style of the object__ or the __mechanics of the object__